Learn about the data used to calculate a property’s Flood Factor.

 Property Flood Factors

-A property's Flood Factor is an indicator of its comprehensive, thirty-year risk of flooding from high intensity rainfall, overflowing rivers and streams, high tides, and storm surge, ranging from 1–10.
+A property's Flood Factor is not only a score ranging from 1-10, it is a comprehensive risk assessment including a property's thirty-year risk of flooding from high intensity rainfall, overflowing rivers and streams, high tides, and storm surge.
 Properties with higher Flood Factors are either more likely to flood, more likely to experience high floods, or both.

 Calculation of Flood Factor rankings